 While some unsavory sites are out there, all the sites we’ve listed are reliable and reputable.
 They have millions of customers, and most have existed for years, some decades.

 Of course, you should read all the fine print and conditions before booking, just as you would do your due diligence before making any business agreement.
-However, these sites are transparent about what they are offering and their terms and conditions.
-As long as you use common sense, you can save money with hotel booking sites.
+However, these sites are transparent about their offerings and terms and conditions.
+If you use common sense, you can save money with hotel booking sites.